phughesmcr/BooleanArray/README.md

 ## Usage

-`Deno task example` will run a complete example.
+`deno task example` will run a complete example.

 ```ts
 // Create a boolean array with 1000 bits